vishalnotfound/Sweet-Shop-Local/My AI Usage.md

-This project used AI responsibly to enhance development workflow:
+This project used AI responsibly to enhance development workflow :

 ChatGPT: Helped in brainstorming API structure and generating initial boilerplate code.